The Variables pane enables you to examine the values stored in the objects of your application.

 Use this command to copy the value of the selected variable to the Clipboard.
 If multiple items are selected, not only variables' values, but also their structure is copied, so that when you copy-paste the selection to a text file, the indentation mimics the tree output of the debugger to produce an easy-to-read output.

-Alternatively, hover your mouse cursor over a value and view its contents in the tooltip.
+Alternatively, hover over a value and view its contents in the tooltip.

 Compare Value with Clipboard